We’re proud to stand with the LGBTQ+ community and recognise Pride as a powerful symbol of visibility, resilience, and unity.

 1992

-World Health Organization Declassifies Homosexuality as a Mental Illness
+World Health Organisation Declassifies Homosexuality as a Mental Illness

 A key moment in challenging stigma on a global scale.